Street Art in Glasgow: The Hyper-Realistic Wall Murals by Smug

 Street art to find in Glasgow by Smug

 Australian-born Smug came to live in Glasgow several years ago and he’s been leaving his mark on the city since his arrival.
 His distinctive style has been praised for its hyperrealism by Glaswegians, as well as his choice of subjects.
-His most famous piece depicts a modern day St. Mungo – Glasgow’s patron Saint.
-You can find this mural on High Street at the side of a Nisa Local shop.

 Street Art in Glasgow: The Hyper-Realistic Wall Murals by Smug

-At 25, Mungo began his missionary work on the banks of the River Clyde, near where he built his church which forms part of the Glasgow Cathedral.
+At 25, Mungo began his missionary work on the banks of the River Clyde, near where he built his church which forms part of the Cathedral.
 In the mural, St Mungo is depicted with a robin, in reference to the pet robin of St Serf which was brought to a life by St Mungo after being accidentally killed.

 Nearby is another tender work by Smug on the corner of High Street and George Street.
 This time he has depicted the patron saint of Glasgow, St Mungo, as a young child being breastfed by his mother St Enoch.
 Noticeable is the robin that features in both of the artist’s murals.